Click here for information about how to submit your event listing to Community Beat.

 At a cooperative bicycle shop, visitors can work on a donated bike, use tools to fix a broken bike or buy ready-to-ride secondhand bikes.
 Volunteer staff will provide assistance.
 Visit velocipedebikeproject.org for details.

 Online registrations are now being accepted for the Andover Apaches Track/Track on Point Track Club through May 31.
 For information about the program or to register, visit sports.bluesombrero.com/apaches.

 To participate in co-ed adult kickball around Baltimore, visit kickball-baltimore.com for locations and dates.

 BMoreFit's goal is to reduce childhood obesity in the Baltimore metropolitan area by educating and mentoring urban youth with targeted programs for improved health, fitness and nutrition.
 Visit bmorefit.org for details.

-Ultimate Frisbee is one of the fastest growing and most exciting sports, combining the non-stop movement and athletic endurance of soccer with the aerial passing skills of football into one fast-paced game in which everyone is involved.
-Pikesville Ultimate Disc Association is thrilled to be hosting USA Ultimate's Coaching Development Program day-long clinic, March 22 at the Owings Mills JCC.
-If you can introduce the sport in your neighborhood by becoming an Ultimate Frisbee coach or organizer, contact firstname.lastname@example.org or visit pikesvilleultimate.com.
+Ultimate Frisbee is one of the fastest growing and most exciting sports, combining the nonstop movement and athletic endurance of soccer with the aerial passing skills of football into one fast-paced game in which everyone is involved.
+The Pikesville Ultimate Disc Association will host youth leagues for boys ages 8-12 at Wellwood Elementary School, 2901 Smith Ave. in Pikesville.
+The leagues will begin in April and will run every Tuesday night through May.
+For more information, visit puda.moonfruit.com, email Brett Weil at firstname.lastname@example.org or call 410-262-6136.